 Doing it the hard(er) way

-It’s no secret that maintaining expat relationships requires nurture and care.
+It’s no secret that maintaining expat relationships requires nurture and care; sometimes even finding someone to date online can be a bit of a chore.
 Against the backdrop of ever-increasing divorce rates, this holds especially true.

 Yet expat relationships take the difficulty level one step further.
 Not only do you need to assimilate your individual personalities and habits – typical in any relationship, and fuel for many breakups – you need this to transcend a cultural and language barrier as well.
 You can no longer just interpret your partner’s actions, idiosyncrasies, insecurities, and dreams through your own cultural lens; you must translate what they mean through theirs.